Christie Allen: Biography

 Besides performing, Allen also appeared on Countdown as a guest host in November 1979 with Russell Hitchcock (Air Supply), and in April 1980 with Molly Meldrum.
 In the early 1980s Allen supplied the voice-over and sang the jingle 'Come Tarino with Me' for Tarino orange soft drink commercials.

 In August 1980, Allen released the single "Baby Get Away", which was followed by her second and final studio album Detour and a further single, "Switchboard", in November 1980.
 Due to professional pressures and personal troubles, Allen abandoned promotional duties for Detour and took a three and a half month long break to recuperate.
-She returned with the third and final single from Detour, "Don't Put Out the Flame", in March 1981, but then subsequently retired from the music industry.
+She returned with the third and final single from Detour, "Don't Put Out the Flame", in March 1981, but subsequently retired from the music industry.
 She later attributed the end of her career to escaping her abusive partner in 1980, telling The Age in 1998, "I missed singing so terribly.
 That was my life, and through no fault of my own, it [was] changed.
 I guess I'm rather bitter towards him for doing that."
 By 1990, Allen had re-emerged in the Kalgoorlie area as one half of the musical duo Christie and Steve.

 In the 1990s, Allen was performing as a vocalist with country music bands.
 In October 1998, Michael Gudinski appealed on national radio for information on Allen's whereabouts—Gudinski wanted her to perform at a televised tribute concert for the 25th anniversary of his company, Mushroom Records.
 On 14 November 1998, Allen sang "Goosebumps" before a huge crowd at the Melbourne Cricket Ground—the performance was released on the VHS album, Mushroom 25 Live (December 1998).

 In 2006, Gudinski asked Allen to participate in the Countdown Spectacular tour; however, due to ill health, she declined.
 In March 2008, Allen was diagnosed with pancreatic cancer and died at her home in rural Western Australia on 12 August 2008, aged 54.